Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 - Temple has one win against the spread in four games this season.

-- This season, the Owls are winless against the spread when entering a game as an underdog of 11 points or more.
+- This year, the Owls are winless against the spread when entering a game as an underdog of 11.5 points or more.

-- Temple's games this season have hit the over on one of three set point totals (33.3%).
+- Temple's games this year have gone over the total in one out of three opportunities (33.3%).

-- When Temple records more than 31.8 points, it is 1-1 against the spread and 2-0 overall.
+- Temple is 1-1 against the spread and 2-0 overall in games when it puts up more than 31.8 points.

-- The Owls have turned the ball over three more times (6 total) than the Tigers have forced a turnover (3) this season.
+- This season the Owls have turned the ball over six times, three more than the Tigers' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.